Ms. Inglish has been a professional writer and critic of films, books, music and theater for over 20 years.

 - The Mystery in the Yellow Room (1907) and The Phantom of the Opera (1911) by Gaston LeRoux in France.
 Both were made into successful films.

 Other Famous Mysteries

-- The Case of the Crooked Candle, by American Erle Stanley Garder in the early decades of 1900s, who helped establish forensics and criminology as useful applied sciences.
+- The Case of the Crooked Candle, by American Erle Stanley Garder in the early decades of the 1900s, helped establish forensics and criminology as useful applied sciences.
 This book has been recognized by many associations for its scientific and mathematical applications.
-Part of the Perry Mason series of mystery stories, it is one of a body of literature translated into dozens of language, with three TV series and films.
+Part of the Perry Mason series of mystery stories, it is one of a body of literature translated into dozens of languages, with three TV series and films.

-- Sir John Creasy's early 20th century mystery adventure series of The Toff.
+- Sir John Creasy's early 20th-century mystery adventure series of The Toff.
 A rich young man, Richard Rollison, and his trusted valet Jolly use their brains and resources to help Scotland Yard and the London communities.